batchatco/go-native-netcdf/README.md

 ## Introduction

+NOTE WELL: this is just the beginning of some documentation, code will arrive soon.

 This is a native implementation of NetCDF in the Go language.
 It only supports the CDF file format at the current time.
 HDF5 support is forthcoming.